JoeVinten/Todoisms/README.md

 ## Project ToDos

-1. On complete move todos to the completed category.
+--1.
+On complete move todos to the completed category.--

 2. Update priority to show as a colour.
 3. Save to local storage
 4. Add delete functionality for todos